mindspore-lab/mindocr/docs/en/inference/inference_quickstart.md

 #### 3.1 Text Detection

 Let's take `DBNet ResNet-50 en` in the [model support list](#11-text-detection) as an example to introduce the inference method:
-- Download the [ckpt file](https://download.mindspore.cn/toolkits/mindocr/dbnet/dbnet_resnet50-c3a4aa24.ckpt) in the model support list and use the following command to export as mindir
-, or directly download the exported [mindir file](https://download.mindspore.cn/toolkits/mindocr/dbnet/dbnet_resnet50-c3a4aa24-fbf95c82.mindir) from the model support list:
+- Download the [ckpt file](https://download.mindspore.cn/toolkits/mindocr/dbnet/dbnet_resnet50-c3a4aa24.ckpt) in the model support list and use the following command to export to MindIR, or directly download the exported [mindir file](https://download.mindspore.cn/toolkits/mindocr/dbnet/dbnet_resnet50-c3a4aa24-fbf95c82.mindir) from the model support list:
 ``` shell
 # Use the local ckpt file to export the MindIR of the `DBNet ResNet-50 en` model
 # For more parameter usage details, please execute `python tools/export.py -h`